-Purpose The potential underlying factors of environmental behaviours have been examined from various theoretical angles by mostly focusing on individual motivations in the literature.
-The aim of this study is to develop a conceptual model based on an integrative approach to better understand eco-sensitive consumer behaviours.
+Purpose - The potential underlying causal factors of environmental behaviours have been examined from various theoretical angles by mostly focusing on individual motivations in the literature.
+The purpose of this paper is to develop a conceptual model based on an integrative approach to better understand eco-sensitive consumer behaviours and their predictors.

-Methodology The paper reviews distinct theoretical approaches and, based on the integrative perspective, develops a model using the framework of the Goal Framing Theory (GFT).

-Findings On the basis of the GFT, we propose that twelve variables influence the pro-environmental behaviours of consumers: (1) biospheric values, (2) egoistic values, (3) altruistic values, (4) environmental concern, (5) awareness of consequences, (6) ascription of responsibility, (7) subjective norms, (8) attitudes towards behaviour, (9) perceived behavioural control, (10) personal norms, (11) affect, and (12) behavioural intention.
-Furthermore, we categorize behavioural outcomes based on different stages of the consumption process of consumers: namely purchase, usage and post-use.
+Design/methodology/approach - The paper reviews distinct theoretical approaches and, based on the integrative perspective, develops a model using the framework of the goal framing theory (GFT).
+Findings - On the basis of the GFT, the authors propose that 12 variables influence the pro-environmental behaviours of consumers: biospheric values, egoistic values, altruistic values, environmental concern, awareness of consequences, ascription of responsibility, subjective norms, attitudes towards behaviour, perceived behavioural control, personal norms, affect, and behavioural intention.
+Furthermore, the authors categorize environmental behaviours based on three different stages of the consumption process of consumers: purchase, usage, and post-use.

-Originality/value The proposed model will help future studies to analyse those factors that predict environmentally sensitive behaviours of consumers and explore the extent to which such behaviours depend mostly on moral considerations, feelings, or self-interest motives.
+Originality/value - The proposed model will offer future studies a holistic understanding of the factors that predict environmentally sensitive behaviours of consumers and the extent to which such behaviours depend on moral considerations, feelings, or self-interest motives.